piyushrajput0/cryto/README.md

 JavaScript-Crytpo-Dashboard

-I have created A Dashboard using ApexCharts.js charting library.
-For Server I used Node.js and all the data which is being visualized is coming from Coingeko's API : https://www.coingecko.com/en/api.
+I have created A Dashboard using JavaScript, HTML CSS,Node.js , ApexCharts.js charting library and Coingeko's API..

+image.png
+image.png

 Data related to Cryptocurrency Market is being visualized here.
 Its one of the greatest way to actually, analyze market data.